girishsarwal/gt-jtx/README.md

 - Berg strips, one M/F pair is enough, Loads of wires for routing.
 - A USBASP Atmel programmer.
 If you have one, good; If not you can send over your chip, I will have it flashed.
 Usbasp
 - A radio module.
 I use Fr-Sky (bought from hobbyking) but you can use any as long as it has PPM input.
-- An Android device with USB OTG support
+- An Android device with USB OTG support - choose your screen size!
 - A CP2012 USB<->USART bridge
 - gt-jtx m32 programmed onto the ATMEGA32 board
 - Artrix App loaded on the Android device